manojvarkala/MCO-25/README.md

 -   **Recommended:**
     -   **WooCommerce Subscriptions:** Required if you plan to sell subscription-based access to your exams.
     -   **Affiliates Manager:** A free plugin required for the beta tester affiliate program to function.
+    -   **WP Mail SMTP (or similar):** Strongly recommended to ensure reliable email delivery for beta tester invitations and other notifications.

 ### Part 1: WordPress Backend Setup (Manual)